Understanding verbal abuse

 Many relationships face conflict, but how do we know when the problem is more serious?
 Read on to understand what constitutes verbal abuse, learn key signs to look for, and how to get help.

 Verbal abuse is when a person uses words to gain power and control over someone.
-It can occur in different types of relationships – including intimate partners, adult to child, peer to peer, or even in workplace relationships.
-While occasional conflict is common in some relationships, it’s important to understand the difference between “normal” arguments and verbal abuse.
+It can occur in different types of relationships – including intimate partners, parent-to-child, family, peer-to-peer, and workplace relationships.
+While occasional disagreements can be common in some relationships, it’s important to understand the difference between normal arguments and verbal abuse.

 The distinction between arguing and verbal abuse